 Explore Rugby, an 1880 Victorian village that started as an English colony and now is a living village that preserves its history and scenic treasures.
-Here, you can tour historic buildings like the first free public library in the South, hike 10 trails into Big South Fork National River and Recreation Area and the Rugby State Natural Area, eat a delicious meal at the Harrow Road Cafe and shop for unique gifts.
+Here, you can tour historic buildings like the first free public library in the South and hike 10 trails into Big South Fork National River and Recreation Area and the Rugby State Natural Area.

 Clarksville, Tennessee’s fifth largest city, has become a culinary mecca, serving everything from soul food to Asian fusion to desserts that will be a permanent fixture in your dreams until you return.
 Stroll the downtown area to find novelty shops and cool record stores.
 Check the calendar at Roxy Regional Theatre to see a theatrical performance.
 Enjoy the fresh air and gorgeous scenery on the miles of walking trails that snake throughout the city, leading you to riverside views and even sculptures.